broadinstitute/carrot/UserGuide.md

 ![Test Structure](images/Test_Structure.png)

 The following sections detail some specifics for how to use CARROT to create and dispatch analyses.
-These sections refer to “tests” largely as notional concepts, rather than the CARROT **test** defined above.
+These sections refer to “tests” in the more general sense, rather than specifically the CARROT **test** defined above.

 ### <a name="pipeline-analysis-design"/> **Pipeline / Analysis Design**